NajeebDev/flights-mini-project/README.md

-Let's Fly is a mini project to find your flights.
+Let's Fly is a mini project to find real flights.